voytas75/AIPSTeam/README.md

 ## Overview

-This PowerShell script simulates a team of specialists working together on a PowerShell project.
-Each specialist has a unique role and contributes to the project in a sequential manner.
+This PowerShell script simulates a team of AI Agents working together on a PowerShell project.
+Each Agent has a unique role and contributes to the project in a sequential manner.
 The script processes user input, performs various tasks, and generates outputs such as code, documentation, and analysis reports.
 The application utilizes Retrieval-Augmented Generation (RAG) to enhance its capabilities and can leverage Azure OpenAI, Ollama, or LM Studio to generate the output.

 **Retrieval-Augmented Generation (RAG)** combines retrieval and generation processes to produce accurate and contextually relevant outputs.
 The framework operates as follows:

-1. Retrieval: The system retrieves pertinent information from extensive data sources.
+1. **Retrieval**: The system retrieves pertinent information from extensive data sources.
-2. Generation: A generative model uses the retrieved information to produce coherent and appropriate responses.
+2. **Generation**: A generative model uses the retrieved information to produce coherent and appropriate responses.

 By integrating these two phases, RAG ensures the AI specialists deliver precise and informed outputs based on a comprehensive knowledge base.